 “Work or Long-term Stay” is a stay which is not applicable to Temporary Visitor.

-Basically, you must apply for CERTIFICATE of ELIGIBILITY (COE) for one particular VISA STATUS in advance of coming to Japan through your VISA SPONSOR in Japan (e.g. school, employer, organization and relatives etc. designated based on visa status you are applying for).
-Before that, you should find out which category of visa status to apply for and check if you and the situation would satisfy the requirements.
+Basically, you must apply for CERTIFICATE of ELIGIBILITY (COE) for one particular VISA STATUS in advance of coming to Japan through your VISA SPONSOR / PROXY in Japan (e.g. school, employer, organization/institution and relatives etc. which is designated based on visa status you are applying for).
+Before that, you should find out which category of visa status to apply for and check whether your situation would satisfy the requirements.

 After the COE is issued, you need to apply for entry visa with the COE at the Japan Embassy/Consulate-General (or visa processing agency in the country) and then fly to Japan with the entry visa and COE.
 You will receive RESIDENCE CARD (在留カード) at the airport immigration counter.
-You may stay in Japan during the period of stay stated on the card and engage in the activity within the limits of what is allowed under the visa status.
+You may stay in Japan until the date of expiry stated on the card as long as you engage in the activity allowed under the visa status granted.

 During the period of stay given under your visa status, you can travel overseas and reenter Japan without losing the visa status if you have RE-ENTRY PERMIT or SPECIAL RE-ENTRY PERMIT.
-You can extend the period of stay by applying for EXTENSION of VISA STATUS (or “Visa Renewal”) or you may apply for CHANGE of VISA STATUS if your activity in Japan
+You can extend the period of stay by applying for EXTENSION of VISA STATUS (or “Visa Renewal”) or you may apply for CHANGE of VISA STATUS if you quit your current activity and want to engage in the activity which falls under other visa status as long as you satisfy the requirements.

-Once you obtain RESIDENCE CARD and start residing in Japan, you will be required to take care of administrative procedures as well as visa related procedures as a long-term resident in Japan.
+Once you obtain your RESIDENCE CARD and start living in Japan, you will be obliged to take care of necessary administrative procedures as well as visa related procedures as a long-term resident in Japan.

 Check also >> WHAT IS VISA STATUS?